 Visit two wineries in the Primitivo Negramaro area of Salice Salentino and taste their award winning wines and delicious food.
 For an extra 30 Euros, it's possible to add a third winery or spend one hour on the sandy beach of nearby Porto Cesareo, or add a quick tour of Lecce.
 Departure at 9.00 am, return at 4,30 pm.

-A visit to the famous "Sassi" district (Unesco World Heritage Site) allows you to steep back in history.
+A visit to the famous "Sassi" (cave dwellings) of Matera now a Unesco World Heritage Site allows you to step back in history.
 Matera is said to be one of the world's oldest towns.
 Your first glimpse of the "Sassi" district is sure to stay in your memory forever.
 Haunting and beautiful, the Sassi sprawls below the rim of a yawning ravine like a giant nativity scene.
 Although many buildings are crumbling, others have been restored and transformed into cosy abodes, restaurants and cave-hotels.
 Optional memorable 3 course lunch at amazing "Falco Grillaio" or "Gatta Buia" in Matera (35 Euros), "Abbondanza" (45 Euros).
 Tour leaves Ostuni at 8,30 and return at 6,30 pm.

 Alberobello is a village built entirely of trulli, it is a UNESCO world heritage site.
 Polignano a Mare is an amazing medieval town right on the Adriatic cliffs.
 Optional 3 course lunch at amazing "Cantina" in Alberobello (n.1 on Tripadvisor, 45 Euros) and/or winetasting at the Wine Museum of Cantina Albea.
 Departure from Ostuni at 9,00 am, back at 6,00 pm.